dome9/cloud-bots-azure/README.md

 ## Setup your Azure account for CloudBots

-Follow these steps to configure your Azure account to use Dome9 CloudBots.
+Follow these steps to configure your Azure accounts to use Dome9 CloudBots.

 1. Install Dependencies
     1. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), and then login to your Azure account